Learn in real-world settings

 Groups run social and professional events throughout the year, including BBQs, cocktail nights and MeDUSA's popular MedCamp.

-The School of Medicine detail a number of requirements for admission into the Doctor of Medicine as well as information on how to apply.
-Find the correct information for you below:
+The School of Medicine details a number of requirements for admission into the Doctor of Medicine, Bachelor of Medical Imaging, and Bachelor of Vision Science/Master of Optometry, and information on how to apply on our Indigenous Entry Stream page.